Eise Eisinga: Biography

 Due to a political crisis in 1787, Eisinga had to leave Friesland and went to Germany.
-Later he moved to Visvliet where he worked as a wool comber.
+Later he moved to Visvliet where he worked as a wool carder.
 He was banned from Friesland for five years and therefore stayed in Visvliet just across the border in Groningen.
 Meanwhile, his wife died, and on 27 May 1792, he married Trijntje Eelkes Sikkema (21 February 1764) in Visvliet.
 They had one son and two daughters.